HaishuoFang/Fine-tuning-BERT-model/README.md

     --num_train_epochs=3.0 \
     --output_dir=/tmp/ner_output/
 ```
+Tips: you can merge these two scripts to one.you should pay attenion to loss function and code structure.

 I have got  better performance in my tasks by fine-tuning the BERT model.So it is worth trying!